Make sure your idea or initiative fits the definition of a project, as follows:

 System Integration Testing (SIT)

-SIT is performed on all Administrative Systems managed projects to demonstrate that different pieces of the system work together.
+SIT is primarily performed on Enterprise Technology projects to demonstrate that different pieces of the system work together.
 System integration tests cover entire applications (including interfaces to external systems).
 This function-driven phase assures that the customizations, configurations, and functionality all work as expected per the Functional Design Specifications, Technical Specifications, Business Requirements and other applicable documents.
 It ensures that the system was correctly built, i.e., per the specs.
 An SIT Exit Criteria Checklist is prepared by the Project Manager and must be approved by both the business and IT project sponsors before SIT is considered complete and UAT may begin.

 User Acceptance Testing (UAT)

-UAT, which is performed on all Administrative Systems managed projects, sometimes called beta testing or end-user testing, is a phase of software development in which the software is tested in the "real world" by the intended audience or business representative.
+UAT, which is performed on most UIT projects, sometimes called beta testing or end-user testing, is a phase of software development in which the software is tested in the "real world" by the intended audience or business representative.
 This type of testing is not intended to be menu-driven, but rather to be performed by business users to verify that the application will meet the needs of the end-user, with scenarios and data representative of actual usage in the field.

 Implementation and Change Management